Josh Yorwerth: Peterborough United

 On 6 July 2018, Yorwerth joined League One side Peterborough United on a three-year deal.
 Although the sum was undisclosed, it was reported to be a "six-figure fee."
 He made his debut for the club as a substitute in place of Matt Godden during a 4–1 victory over Rochdale in Peterborough's second game of the season.
 One month later, he made his first start in a 3–3 draw with Milton Keynes Dons in the EFL Trophy.
 He made one further appearance for the club in a 4–2 victory over Gillingham on 22 September.

 In September 2018, officials visited Yorwerth's home in order to carry out routine random drug tests.
 In the days prior to the visit he had taken cocaine and, fearing a positive test, he refused to answer the door to testers.
 Yorwerth feared failing the test would result in an automatic two-year ban, however the offence actually carried a maximum three-month sentence.
 His understanding of the rules related to the offence were later described as "flimsy" by members of The Football Association (FA) panel during his hearing.

 In December 2018, he was charged by the FA with an anti-doping violation.
 The FA claimed Yorwerth "evaded sample collection or, without compelling justification, refused or failed to submit to sample collection following notification by an anti-doping official."
 On 26 February 2019, Yorwerth's contract was terminated after he was issued a four-year ban for both evading an anti-doping test and taking cocaine.
 Yorwerth later admitted to attending the hearing having "slept for one hour, was stinking of booze and [...] used cocaine the night before."
 The ban is believed to be the longest in the history of English professional football for an anti-doping offence.
 He subsequently entered rehab, began counselling sessions and planned to appeal the ban on mental health grounds.

 Return to football

 Upon the expiration of his ban, Yorwerth joined his hometown club, Cymru Premier side Penybont.
 In his first season with the club, he made the Cymru Premier Team of the Year.
 On 31 January 2024 Josh re-signed for Merthyr Town of the Southern League Premier South.

 In August 2024 he joined Barry Town United.

+In June 2026 he moved to Bettws, in the sixth tier of Welsh football.